 Abstract

 Regulatory authorities increasingly rely on data infrastructures to govern access to welfare, healthcare, mobility, and security.
 Digital identity systems, biometric databases, health platforms, have become central for public administrations and citizens alike.
 While these systems are often justified in terms of efficiency and security, they risk reproducing existing inequalities in access to welfare, health, rights and mobility through infrastructural inequalities.
-This paper examines how Regulatory Data Infrastructures (RDIs) (re)produce (infra)structural inequalities.
+This conceptual paper examines how Regulatory Data Infrastructures (RDIs) (re)produce (infra)structural inequalities.
 Drawing on critical data studies, we introduce the concept of infrastructural inequalities to describe forms of discrimination and exclusion that emerge from the material and institutional arrangements of RDIs.
-We situate RDIs within debates on data assemblages and ecosystems and adopt a research-as-assemblage approach to analyse two case studies: biometric border control systems in Europe and health data infrastructures in India.
-These cases allow us to examine how similar infrastructural logics operate across security and healthcare contexts.
-Across both cases, we identify recurring mechanisms that exacerbate inequality, including crimmigration, limited possibilities for opting out and redress, scope creep, data standardisation, and data poverty.
+We situate RDIs within debates on data assemblages and ecosystems and use a research-as-assemblage approach to analyse two theory-building case studies: biometric border control systems in Europe and health data infrastructures in India.
+Through thick description, these cases examine how similar infrastructural logics operate across security and healthcare contexts.
+We identify recurring mechanisms, intervening at the level of the infrastructure, that exacerbate inequality, including “crimmigration”, limited possibilities for opting out and redress, scope creep, data standardisation, and data poverty.
 We also show how the persistence of classification over time through interoperability protocols, data recursivity, and algorithmic prediction contributes to the long-lasting character of inequality by infrastructure.

 Introduction

 Across jurisdictions, regulatory authorities rely on large-scale data infrastructures to govern access to welfare, healthcare, mobility, and security.
 Digital identity systems, biometric databases, health information platforms, and interoperable migration registers have become central to contemporary public administration.
 These and other data infrastructures for governance are often justified in terms of efficiency, fraud prevention, and security.
 Yet they also signal a deeper transformation in how governance is exercised: data infrastructures increasingly operate as a mode of rule in their own right, shaping the possibilities of state action through the affordances and constraints of technical systems.
-In this paper, we interrogate how regulatory data infrastructures produce infrastructural inequalities by using two case studies.
-With this comparative approach, we ask: across cases in different regions, what recurrent socio-technical mechanisms in Regulatory Data Infrastructures translate data practices into unequal access to services, voice, and remedies?
+In this paper, we interrogate how regulatory data infrastructures produce infrastructural inequalities by exploring two case studies—biometric border control in the European Union and health databases in India.
+Using thick description within a comparative approach, we ask: across cases in different regions, what recurrent socio-technical mechanisms in Regulatory Data Infrastructures translate data practices into unequal access to services, voice, and remedies?

 This paper argues that these developments demand sustained critical scrutiny.
 Regulatory Data Infrastructures (RDIs) identify “data-tracking systems that produce data in an automated fashion, [feeding] (quasi-)real-time decision-making and population monitoring within the remit of state functions, such as public safety, education, public health and population management”.
-As regulatory data infrastructures are embedded in routine administrative practices, they reorganise the relationship between states and populations around infrastructural capacities for identification, classification, and interoperability.
+As regulatory data infrastructures are embedded in routine administrative practices, they reorganise the relationship between states and populations around infrastructural capacities for identification and classification through interoperability.
 Do these systems actually improve access to rights and services, or do they rematerialize existing inequalities?

 Our point of departure is the observation that much existing scholarship has focused on algorithmic bias, automated decision-making, and the opacity of artificial intelligence systems.
-While indispensable, these approaches often overlook the broader data assemblages and ecosystems in which RDIs operate: legal mandates, procurement contracts, technical standards, interoperability protocols, administrative routines, political narratives that together shape how data is generated and mobilised for governance purposes – these are just some of the dimensions that shape the data assemblages of RDIs.
-We situate RDIs within debates on data assemblages and data ecosystems, emphasising that governance increasingly unfolds through infrastructural possibilities - what can be collected, linked, stored, and acted upon at scale.
+While indispensable, these approaches often overlook the broader data assemblages and ecosystems in which RDIs operate: administrative routines, political narratives, policy frameworks, legal mandates, procurement contracts, technical standards, and interoperability protocols—to name just a few elements that contribute to shape how data is generated and mobilised for governance.
+We situate RDIs within debates on data assemblages and data ecosystems, emphasising that governance increasingly unfolds through infrastructural possibilities, that is to say what can be collected, linked, stored, and acted upon at scale.
 How do these changes affect existing inequalities, and how do they introduce new forms of discrimination and exclusion?